Thursday, June 30, 2022

 • There are probably many more uses that we're not aware of too!

-In addition to Calendly and paper charting!
-We also use Skyward to chart medication visits and beginning in the 2022 - 2023 we will begin charting Office Visits in Skyward and ditch our Google form (another change!) but we are excited to have more accurate numbers for our end of the year report!
+In addition to Calendly and paper charting, we also use Skyward to chart medication inventory and administration.
+Also, beginning with the 2022 - 2023 school year, we will begin charting basic Office Visits in Skyward and ditch our Google form (another change!).
+This change will allow us to gather more accurate office visit & medication numbers for our EOY BOE report (end of year, board of education)!

 When Do Students Need To Visit The Nurse's Office

-Communicate with your staff member the different levels of care your office provides, give examples and let them know what is needed for a student within each category to be sent to your office (teacher pass, escort, emergency button, phone call, email, appointment, etc.).
+Communicate with your staff about the different levels of care your office provides.
+Give examples and let them know what is needed for a student within each category to be sent to your office (e.g., teacher pass, escort, emergency button, phone call, email, appointment, etc.).